VishwaiOSDev/Loadify-iOS/README.md

 - Medium (720p)
 - High (1080p)

+- **🌈 Beautiful Progress Bar:** Immerse yourself in the download experience with our vibrant progress bar.
+Watch as your video downloads in real-time, colorfully indicating the progress at a glance.

 > **📘 Note**\
 > Loadify now downloads videos from YouTube and Instagram, including shorts, reels, and posts.
 Stay tuned for more updates and expanded platform compatibility!

-- **Beautiful Progress Bar:** Enjoy a visually appealing download experience with our newly added progress bar.
-Easily track and visualize how much of the video has been downloaded in real-time.

 ## Screenshots